 Many of us just go about our daily lives without knowing what’s happening in the world around us.
 That’s where documentaries come in – they broaden our minds to new ideas.
 They’re also a great way of learning about new things, people and ideas.

 Now, while I have watched some more light-hearted documentaries like Dries, Iris and Manolo, the ones that really make an impact on me are those that tug at my heartstrings the most.
 They’ve transformed the way I think and go about my daily life.
-From climate change to politics and the impact of fashion, here are five must-watch documentaries that will inspire you to change the world.
+From climate change to politics and the impact of fashion, here are seven must-watch documentaries that will inspire you to change the world.

 An exposé on the realities of the fast fashion industry, this documentary uncovers harrowing accounts of the labour conditions at Rana Plaza before it collapsed in 2013.
 Garment workers knew that the sweatshops they were working in were far from safe and frequently issued complaints.
 However, their voices were never heard by the fast-fashion labels that were outsourcing their production to these factories.
 This documentary sheds light on the deeply embedded and complex structure of the fashion supply chain that perpetuates the exploitation of garment workers in developing countries.